elf4j/elf4j-provider/README.md

 ## User Story

-As an application developer using the ELF4J logging facade, I want to have a logging service provider that natively implements the ELF4J [API](https://github.com/elf4j/elf4j#service-interface-and-access-api), so that I can opt to use it at application deploy time, without code change, as with any other ELF4J logging service providers.
+As an application developer using the ELF4J logging facade, I want to have the option of using a logging service provider that natively implements the ELF4J [API](https://github.com/elf4j/elf4j#service-interface-and-access-api).

 ## Prerequisite